 - Types of trucking insurance coverage for owner operators:

-- What are required to easily complete commerical insurance plan for your trucking operation?
+- What are required to easily complete a commercial insurance plans for your trucking operation?

 - What insurance policies do I need when I become an owner operator?

-- Cheap coverage is always not better than comprehensive coverage:
+- A cheap coverage is always not better than comprehensive coverage:

 - Can I split my insurance policy?

 - What’s the difference between the policy for a single-owner operator and a fleet owner?